top of page

 ⚖️ You Can’t Do It Without Consent

-If you have an employee — even just one — you cannot legally reduce their salary or working hours without first getting their informed and voluntary agreement.
-Changing these key terms without agreement can lead to:
+If you have an employee — even just one — you cannot legally reduce their salary or working hours without first obtaining their informed and voluntary agreement.
+Changing these key terms without agreement can lead to serious consequences:

-A labour dispute for unfair labour practices; or
+• A labour dispute for unfair labour practices.

-An automatically unfair dismissal claim if you force the change or fire the employee for refusing to accept it.
+• An automatically unfair dismissal claim if you force the change or terminate the employee for refusing to accept it.

 🏢 When Financial Trouble Hits: What You Can Do

-If you're trying to save your business, and reducing working hours and pay is the only viable option, the correct process is to follow section 189 of the Labour Relations Act — the retrenchment procedure.
-Yes, this applies even if you're a one-man operation with a single employee.
+If you're trying to save your business and reducing working hours and pay is the only viable option, you must follow the correct process outlined in section 189 of the Labour Relations Act — the retrenchment procedure.
+This applies even if you're a one-man operation with a single employee.

 📝 The Right Way to Do It